 Mesos is a multi-controller (controllers get elected) and multi-agent system - meaning that you set up a few controllers, and many agents - and then you can ask the controllers to provide you with resources - Mesos is then responsible for finding the right capacity for you.
 Some may think of it as a PaaS - for highly variable workloads.

 You can even go so far as to think of it as a toolkit for build a PaaS - which the Typesafe folk have written about here :

 (Image credit: typesafe.com)

-Mesos uses the concept of “frameworks” for launching apps (a framework is like an app that can be launched on many slave).
-Jenkins, via the mesos plugin, will register a framework that can then be deployed (giving your master as many slaves as the the mesos cloud is able to) - as mesos slaves “offer” to host the framework job.
+Mesos uses the concept of "frameworks" for launching apps (a framework is like an app that can be launched on many agent).
+Jenkins, via the mesos plugin, will register a framework that can then be deployed (giving your controller as many agents as the the mesos cloud is able to) - as mesos agents "offer" to host the framework job.